denver-cfman/KernelCon2020K8s/Setup/ovftool/README.md

 # OVF Tool is owned and Licensed by VMWare.

-The binaries are offered here only as a convenance.
+The binaries are offered here only as a convenience.

 [Linux Binary](https://drive.google.com/file/d/1iubaBeFJSoNHypdb8A0dTDqN1WMV1-0N/view?usp=sharing)